-Type of employer Sch CABs and o empl TABs Sub-type Local authorities Further & Higher Education Colleges Academies Open to new entrants Closed to new entrants Funding target Ongoing Ongoing Ongoing Ongoing, but may move to On low-risk exit basis Ongoing Minimum likelihood of success 70% 70% 70% 80% 80% 50%-75% Maximum time horizon 20 years 20 years 20 years Same as the letting employer Primary rate approach The contribution The contributions must be sufficient to meet the cost of benefits earned in the future with the required likelihood of success at the end of the time horizon Secondary rate % of payroll or monetary amount Stabilised Yes No contribution rate?
-No No No No
+Type of employer Sch Scheduled bodies CABs and designating employers Scheduled bodies TABs Sub-type Local authorities Further & Higher Education Colleges Academies Open to new entrants Closed to new entrants Funding target Ongoing Ongoing Ongoing Ongoing, but may move to low-risk exit basis Ongoing Minimum likelihood of success 70% 70% 70% 80% 80% 50%-75% Maximum time horizon 20 years 20 years 20 years 20 years Sar Same as the letting employer Primary rate approach The contribution ne cost of benefits earned in the future with the required at the end of the time horizon Secondary rate % of payroll or monetary amount Stabilised contribution rate?
+Yes No No No No No

-Type of employer Scheduled bodies designating loyers TABs Sub-type Local authorities Further & Higher Education Colleges Academies Open to new entrants Closed to new entrants Treatment of surplus Covered by stabilisation arrangement is kept at primary tted by the admin Reduce contributions by spreading the surplus over the remaining contract term Maximum phasing of contribution changes Covered by stabilisation arrangement Phased over a a period to be agreed with the administering authority None
+Type of employer Scheduled bodies designating loyers TABs Sub-type Local authorities Further & Higher Education Colleges Academies Open to new entrants Closed to new entrants Treatment of surplus Covered by Contributions kept at primary rate.
+Reductions may be stabilisation permitted by the administering authority arrangement Reduce contributions by spreading the surplus over the remaining contract term Maximum phasing of contribution changes Covered by stabilisation arrangement Phased over a r a period to be agreed with the administering authority None

-Employers participating in the fund under a pass-through agreement will pay a contribution rate as agreed between the contractor and letting employer
+^{} Employers participating in the fund under a pass-through agreement will pay a contribution rate as agreed between the contractor and letting employer